zbowhay/code-wars/README.md

 # Overview

-Collection of Code Wars Kata i've completed overtime.
+Collection of Code Wars Kata I've completed.

 Built on top of my ts-prettier-boilerplate repo.